 Participants included Pfizer EVP and Chief Corporate Affairs Officer, Sally Susman, Citi Head of Corporate Communications, Jennifer Lowney, Scholastic EVP of Corporate Communications, Stephanie Smirnov, Merck Executive Director of Leadership Communications, Joanna Breitstein, former SVP and CCO for Vertex Pharmaceuticals, Kym White, and Pernod Ricard Director of External Communications and Customer Success, Taylor Foxman.
 The conversation was moderated by Lippe Taylor CEO, Maureen Lippe, and former Chief Digital Officer of Bayer, Jessica Federer.

 The discussion was intended to distill the key lessons each woman learned from her respective rise to seniority, and advice for future generations of female leaders.
 Below is a video recap of the night as well as our key takeaways from the conversation.
-If you'd like to hear the entire conversation, check it out on our YouTube channel or click here to hear it as a podcast; available on Spotify, Apple Podcasts, Google Play, and everywhere you listen.
+If you'd like to hear the entire conversation you can listen to it on our podcast here, or check it out on our YouTube channel.

 Don’t wait for an invitation, expect it.